-TABLE 3: Performance on the U UCF d lataset TABLE 5: Performance on the U JUFC iatasei used).
-UnarySVM [10] uses a predefined kernel SVM.
-MK-SVM [41] combines multiple kernels, but kernel weights are not learned.
-ConvNet [11] combines the predictions of two convolutional neural networks: one for shadow regions and the other for shadow boundaries.
+TABLE 2 Performance of Shadow Detection Pipelines on the UIUC Dataset two convolutional neural networks: one for shadow regions and the other for shadow boundaries.
 This method is referred to as ConvNets (Region+Boundary) in [11].
-LooKOP, proposed in this paper, optimizes the kernel parameters to minimize the leave-one-out balanced error rate.
-As can be seen LooKOP outperforms the other methods in all evaluatior categories.
-Comparing the balanced error rate of LooKOF and MK-SVM, we note more than 20% error reduction.
+Loo-KOP, proposed in this paper, optimizes the kernel parameters to minimize the leave-one-out balanced error rate.
+As can be seen, LooKOP outperforms the other methods in all evaluation categories.
+Comparing the balanced error rate of LooKOP and MK-SVM, we note more than 20 percent error reduction.
 MK-SVM has two main differences from LooKOP: (i) MK-SVM uses SVM instead of LSSVM; (ii) MK-SVM uses predefined kernel weights and scaling factors, instead of learning them.
 This demonstrates the importance of learning the kernel parameters.
 The advantage of LooKOP over other methods is more significant for shadow regions.
 All methods have higher error rates for shadow regions, commensurate with the difficulty of detecting shadows.